Vichy France: 1980s trials

-Some accused war criminals were judged, some for a second time, from the 1980s onwards: Paul Touvier, Klaus Barbie, Maurice Papon, René Bousquet (the head of the French police during the war) and his deputy Jean Leguay.
+Some accused war criminals were judged, some for a second time, from the 1980s onwards: Paul Touvier, Maurice Papon, René Bousquet (the head of the French police during the war) and his deputy Jean Leguay.
 Bousquet and Leguay were both convicted for their responsibilities in the Vel' d'Hiv Roundup of July 1942.
 Among others, Nazi hunters Serge and Beate Klarsfeld spent part of their postwar effort trying to bring them before the courts.
 Some collaborationists then joined the OAS terrorist movement during the Algerian War (1954–62).
 Jacques de Bernonville escaped to Quebec, then Brazil.
 Jacques Ploncard d'Assac became counsellor to the Portuguese dictator António de Oliveira Salazar.

 In 1993, former Vichy official René Bousquet was assassinated while he awaited prosecution in Paris following a 1991 inculpation for crimes against humanity.
 He had been prosecuted but partially acquitted and immediately amnestied in 1949.
 In 1994, former Vichy official Paul Touvier (1915–1996) was convicted of crimes against humanity.
 Maurice Papon was likewise convicted in 1998 but was released three years later due to ill health and died in 2007.